We are happy to announce the teachers for Shag Ahoi! 2020:

 During the dance they focus on technical aspects of dancing, connection between the dancers and musicality.
 Marta and Rafał put the emphasis on the basics of the dance – they treat it as a tool for clear communication between partners and a way to create something fresh and inspiring.
 They both state the dance should not only look great but it should also be pleasant for the dancers.
 They are always willing to share their knowledge and experience.

-So far they were teaching Collegiate Shag in Poland, Italy and Spain.
+So far they were teaching Collegiate Shag in Poland, Italy, Spain, Netherlands and Germany.

 ☆ Fancy & Patrick ☆